thbeucher/thbeucher.github.io/transformer.md

 The Transformer was presented in paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762), the interesting part of the proposed architecture lie in the used attention mechanism that I try to explain in the following post.

+You can find an implementation of the Transformer [here](https://github.com/thbeucher/ML_pytorch/tree/master/models/transformer).

 ## Scaled Dot-Product Attention

 The attention mechanism used is depicted by the following equation: